nytimes/library/README.md

 ### Server
 The main entry point to the app is `index.js`.

-This file contains the a express server which will respond to requests for docs in the configured team drive or shared folder.
+This file contains the express server which will respond to requests for docs in the configured team drive or shared folder.
 Additionally, it contains logic about issuing 404s and selecting the template to use based on the path.